Low Stress Handling

 If your pet gets lost, having a microchip may ensure he/she is returned home safely.
 The size and shape of a grain of rice, a microchip is placed under the skin between the shoulder blades.
 It can be placed while your pet is awake, but we suggest microchipping when we spay or neuter to alleviate the discomfort of its placement.
 Any shelter or animal hospital will scan for a microchip and, if found, search the national database for your contact information.
 We register your pet’s microchip when we place it, but if your contact information changes, it is important to update the HomeAgain website as needed.
 Please call us if you have any questions.

-Dr. DeLorenzo and Dr. Goldberg are USDA-accredited veterinarians, which means they are able to prepare and sign government documentation to enable your pet to travel abroad with you!
+Dr. DeLorenzo, Dr. Goldberg, and Dr. Seward are USDA-accredited veterinarians, which means they are able to prepare and sign government documentation to enable your pet to travel abroad with you!
 And just let us know if your airline requires a Health Certificate for domestic travel.
 We are happy to provide one at the time of your visit.
 Traveling abroad with your pet?
 You should start your research here.